eosswedenorg/antelope-api-healthcheck/README.md

 You will need go-lang version `1.14` or later to compile the source.

-First you need to install golang dependacies:
+First you need to install golang dependencies:

 ```sh
 $ make deps